LibreSprite/LibreSprite/README.md

 This fork was made on the [last commit](https://github.com/aseprite/aseprite/commit/03be4aa23db465219962f4c62410f628e7392545) covered by the GPL version 2 license, and is now developed independently of Aseprite.

 ## Contributing
 As LibreSprite has a newly budding community, we need help building the infrastructure of our development, support, and news networks.
-If you would like to help, please make yourself known at [#LibreSprite](https://webchat.freenode.net/#LibreSprite).
+If you would like to help, please make yourself known at [#LibreSprite](https://webchat.freenode.net/#LibreSprite) and checkout our our guide on [contributing](CONTRIBUTING.md).

 ## Compiling
 Currently we don’t have binaries available, this means you will have to roll up your sleeves and compile LibreSprite if you want to try it out.
 Don't worry, it isn't as hard as you might think!
 Remember, we’re there to help you out at [#LibreSprite](https://webchat.freenode.net/#LibreSprite) if you get stuck.